 If you have a pension, but aren’t receiving statements, you’ll need to contact your pension provider.
 You can find their details on any pension paperwork you may have received when you joined the scheme.
 If you’re a member of a workplace pension scheme you can find out who your pension provider is by asking your employer.

 The older you are and the longer you have been working, the more likely it is that you’ll have started several pensions with different employers.
 If you haven’t consolidated them into one and have lost track, there are a few things you can do to find your pension.
 The government’s Pension Tracing Service is a database that can help you match employers to pension providers in order to find old pensions.

 Choosing a pension provider and transferring all of your old pensions into one can also be a useful way to find a pension.
-When you choose PensionBee to manage your pension we’ll help you find your lost pension pots and will manage the transfer process from start to finish.
+When you choose PensionBee to look after your pension we’ll manage the transfer process from start to finish.
 Once your pensions are transferred, you’ll have just one pension to manage and can view your real-time pension balance online 24/7.

 Last edited: 28-03-2019